Robert Gordon Gilmour

-Brigadier-General Sir Robert Gordon Gilmour, 1st Baronet, CB, DSO, CVO, JP, DL (27 February 1857 – 24 June 1939), born Robert Gordon Wolrige Gordon (he changed his name in 1887), was a British army officer and Captain of the Royal Company of Archers.
+Brigadier-General Sir Robert Gilmour, 1st Baronet, CB, DSO, CVO, JP, DL (27 February 1857 – 24 June 1939), born Robert Wolrige Gordon (he changed his name in 1887), was a British army officer and Captain of the Royal Company of Archers.

 Biography

+Robert Gilmour née Wolrige-Gordon was the eldest son of Henry Perkins Wolrige (1831-1906) and his wife Anne Gordon, 18th of Hallhead and 7th of Esslemont (1827-1874).
+His father who added his wife's surname of Gordon by deed poll was a barrister in law by profession and a younger son of Col. John Wolrige (1780-1849) of the Royal Marines who belonged to the old Wolryche Family of Dudmaston.
+His mother, Anne Gordon, was a Scottish noblewoman and heiress.
+She was the only daughter of Maj.
+Robert Gordon, 17th of Hallhead and 5th of Esslemont (1790-1828) and Jane Gilmour (1806-1844).
+The Gordons of Hallhead are a cadet branch of the Clan Gordon.

 Gilmour joined the British Army when he was commissioned a second lieutenant in the Grenadier Guards on 25 January 1878.
 He served in the Anglo-Zulu War in 1879, was promoted to lieutenant on 1 July 1881, and served in the Sudanese campaign 1884–85.
 Promotion to captain followed on 23 July 1890, and to major on 25 August 1896.
 He served in the 2nd Battalion of the regiment in South Africa during the Second Boer War 1900–1902.
 For his service in the war, he received the Distinguished Service Order (DSO) on 29 November 1900, and was appointed a Companion of the Order of the Bath (CB) in the October 1902 South African honours list.

 Following his return to the United Kingdom, he was promoted lieutenant-colonel on 28 October 1902, and appointed in command of the 2nd battalion, Grenadier Guards.
 He served as Gentleman Usher of the Green Rod (Order of the Thistle) from 1917 until his death.
 He was also a JP and DL.

 He was later a Captain of the Royal Company of Archers, and was on 29 July 1926 created a Baronet, of Liberton and Craigmillar in the County of Midlothian.

 From 1897 to 1938, he served as a member of the ruling council of the influential Edinburgh conservationist group the Cockburn Association.

 He lived in Inch House a large 17th-century house on the south side of Edinburgh.